hibozzy18/argo/README.md

 # Argo energy analysis – from 06/03/2020 to 13/03/2020

 ## Introduction
-Argo is a heterogeneous cluster with nodes from different architectural family.
-Our aim is to measure and  understand energy utilisation of the cluster in order to implement energy saving measures.
-We activated energy recording plugin RAPL in Slurm, which is used to measure enegergy for CPU and DRAM only.
-The period of measurement was approximately a week starting from 06/03/2020 to 13/03/2020.After configuring the monitoring tool, we restarted nodes and this gave us an additional variable SlurmdStartTime to use to measure the time when the enegergy  started being recorded.
+Argo is a heterogeneous cluster made up of nodes from different architectural family.
+Our aim is to measure and  understand energy utilisation in the cluster in order to implement energy saving measures.
+We activated energy recording plugin RAPL in Slurm.
+The period of measurement was approximately a week starting from 06/03/2020 to 13/03/2020.After configuring the monitoring tool, we restarted nodes and this gave us an additional variable `SlurmdStartTime` to use to measure the time when the enegergy  started being recorded.

 Command used to get the `scontrol show node  -o `